 The Cockatiel Alarm Call: “Attention!
 Attention!”

-If anything startles a pet cockatiel, it might sound an alarm call.
+Birds are vocal creatures, if anything startles a pet cockatiel, it might sound an alarm call.
 This is a louder, more strident chirp that lasts until the bird becomes calm.

 An alarm call can be triggered by almost any loud or irregular noise, such as a truck rumbling down the street, a crow flying overhead, or a dog being walked on the sidewalk outside.
 When you move a chair across the room, sweep the floor, drop a dish, or take up phone conversation inside your home, your cockatiel may find it necessary to vocalize.